SoftwareSystemsLaboratory/PTMTorrent/example/README.md

 This is an example program that extracts and graphs commit information from repositories.

-This folder contains a `Python 3.10` script that reads and extracts model paths from an example JSON file (from the
+This directory contains a `Python 3.10` script that reads and extracts model paths from an example JSON file (from the
 [ONNX Model Zoo component](../ptm_torrent/onnxmodelzoo/README.md)).

 This is then passed into